 The upward winding cobbled streets emit an energy of tranquility.
 Here and there tucked into the walls, artists showcase their paintings and pottery.
 I was especially intrigued by the large photos of generations past around every corner.

 Remnants of the old castle, circa 13th century, sit high upon the Haute Ville.
-You must have a steady leg, traversing the rocks, to reach it but one you arrive the view is spectacular.
+You must have a steady leg, traversing the rocks, to reach it but once you arrive, the view is spectacular.

 Crossing back into town we discovered a shop that sold local olive oils, balsamic vinegar and even pastis by the ounce.